hblanck/cgm_display/README.md

 # Parts List

-- Raspberry Pi Zero W (Should work with any current Raspberry Pi Model.
-I got mine from Adafruit (https://www.adafruit.com/product/3400)
+- Raspberry Pi Zero W.  I got mine from Adafruit (https://www.adafruit.com/product/3400).
+I chose the Pi Zero W because it is cheaper.
+But this also works well, and you'll find the cases to fit better with the standard Pi 3.
+If you are not comfortable with attaching the header for the GPIO pins, then I'd go with the standard Pi.
 - Adafruit PiTFT Plus 3.5" Touchscreen display (https://www.adafruit.com/product/2441)
-- Hammer Header Male - Solderless Raspberry Pi Connector (https://www.adafruit.com/product/3662)
+- Hammer Header Male - Solderless Raspberry Pi Connector (Only needed if using Pi Zero W) (https://www.adafruit.com/product/3662)
 - PiTFT Pibow+ Case (Optional) - Not a perfect fit, but I made it work pretty easily. (https://www.adafruit.com/product/2779)
 - If you don't have an SD card, AC Adapter or other cables required you can pick those up on Adafruit or Amazon pretty easily too.

 NOTE:  I've also had success with one other LCD display.
 The setup and configuration was a bit different.
 This should work with any compatible display.
 So feel free to experiment and let me know your results.

 # Requirements
 This is the version I developed on.
 All required packages were included in the distribution below.
 Except for the PiTFT install which is documented below.

+NOTES:  It is much easier to use the full Raspian distribution (Raspian with desktop and recommended software).
+I've recently built using Raspian Buster release successfully with no issues.

 Raspberry Pi Version: